 He advises insolvency practitioners, banks and individuals in relation to all aspects of corporate insolvency including receivership, voluntary administration and liquidation, as well as personal insolvency.
-He also acts for a variety of companies and businesses involved in commercial litigation, including publicly-listed companies, financial services providers, and banks and other lenders.
+He also acts for a variety of companies and businesses involved in commercial litigation, including publicly-listed companies, financial services providers, banks and other lenders.

 Nick also has first-hand experience with the operation of banks and other large organisations, having spent two years working as in-house Legal Counsel for Fortis Bank (now Credit Suisse) in Dublin, which specialised in the provision of banking and other financial services to investment funds.

-Recent experience includes:
+Nick Curran’s recent experience includes:

-- Advising Voluntary Administrators/Liquidators in relation to claims under the Personal property Securities Act.
+- Advising Voluntary Administrators/Liquidators in relation to claims under the Personal Property Securities Act.

 - Advising witnesses in relation to examinations conducted by Liquidators in the Supreme Court of Victoria.